Mullvinn/react-es7-snippets/README.md

-# react-es7-snippets package
+# react-easy-snippets package

-React ES7 snippets for atom
+React Easy snippets for atom with ES6 and ES7